apache/apisix-website/website/blog/2021/08/11/interview-TuZhengsong.md

 > Because etcd has a MaxCallRecvMsgSize limit, it was most elegant and appropriate to go to the source of etcd.

-When we asked what was the thing that impressed Masatsu most in the community, Masatsu thought about it and said it was probably a bug-related issue: etcd's MaxCallRecvMsgSize limitation.
+When we asked what was the thing that impressed Zhengsong most in the community, Zhengsong thought about it and said it was probably a bug-related issue: etcd's MaxCallRecvMsgSize limitation.

-Masatsu had been tormented by etcd's return size limitation problem, and the community had reflected and discussed this problem many times, but it was not very elegant on Apache APISIX no matter how it was handled.
+Zhengsong had been tormented by etcd's return size limitation problem, and the community had reflected and discussed this problem many times, but it was not very elegant on Apache APISIX no matter how it was handled.

 In April this year, one of our partners submitted a PR to etcd, which finally solved the problem.
-When Masatsu heard about this, he was very shocked, he didn't think it would be solved in such a way.
+When Zhengsong heard about this, he was very shocked, he didn't think it would be solved in such a way.
 But in hindsight, this was the way to go.

 "Because etcd has a MaxCallRecvMsgSize limit, it's most elegant and appropriate to go to the source of etcd.
-This is great example of cross-community collaboration," says Masatsu.
+This is great example of cross-community collaboration," says Zhengsong.

 ## Sir, this way